sterpazook/rsschool-cv/cv.md

 I am advanced PC user: MS Office, Google Docs/Sheets, WEB, CRM, 1C, Slack, CorelDRAW.
 Basic level HTML, CSS, JS.
 I prefer Android gadgets and have some experience with Raspberry Pi.

 Due to global events my current job may become irrelevant.
 So I’ve recently started studying the Web Development.
-Especially since I run my own web-site http://SpiderMedia.ru for more than 20 years.
+Especially since I run my own web-site [SpiderMedia.ru](http://SpiderMedia.ru "Major russian-language portal about comic books and all things related") for more than 20 years.

 I like movies and electronic music but my main hobbies are retro-games and original comic books such as Marvel, Image, DC, Avatar etc. I also officially translated some Marvel comic books for such publishers as Alden Comics and Jellyfish Jam.